 The heading in an AC remand order erroneously indicates a concurrent claim in a title XVI only claim.
 However, the content of the order clearly references the ALJ decision by date, and the error in the heading does not preclude the ALJ from carrying out the AC directive(s).

-In some instances, a change in circumstance or an error of fact may make a directive(s) obsolete.
-The following are examples of valid requests for clarification under this provision:
+A change in circumstance or an error of fact may make a directive(s) obsolete in some instances.
+The following are examples of valid requests for clarification in these circumstances:

 The AC remands a case for a new hearing solely because the hearing recording cannot be located.
 The hearing recording is subsequently found and is determined to be audible, and a new hearing has not yet been held.